-Welcome to the official website of the Ohio University Chapter of the American Meteorological Society!
-OU-CAMS was founded in 2009 as an expansion of Ohio University’s former Meteorology Club and is now an official local chapter of the American Meteorological Society.
+Welcome to the website for Ohio University’s Student Chapter of The American Meteorological Society!
+Formerly known as Meteorology Club, in 2009 OU-CAMS became affiliated with, and is now a local chapter of the American Meteorological Society.

 OU-CAMS is a diverse and dedicated student organization united under a passion for weather.
 Though the majority of members are meteorology majors, a growing number are involved in other areas of study.
 The chapter has consistently been growing every year, both in size and in recognition.
 OU-CAMS is known for hosting a multitude of events, including a number of outreach and volunteer events in the Athens community and elsewhere.

 Fall semester of the previous year was riddled with accomplishment for the chapter.
 One of the largest and most enthusiastic groups of underclassmen was met with a warm welcome from members, and the year began.
 Immediately, planning began for entering a banner in the annual homecoming parade, with the overarching theme of “Better than the best ever.”
 Though maybe not better than the best ever, our banner was awarded the 2nd place prize for banners, marking our third straight year of winning 2nd place (this year it will be 1st!).
 Also starting in fall semester was the annual WxChallenge, in which interested participants compete against thousands of other entrants from around the country to best forecast the weather for various cities in the United States.
 Beyond fun events, fall semester also saw a lot of outreach.
 Not only was a field trip for local kids to our weather tower and lab organized, but also a COSI on wheels event was set up.
 Beyond this, we organized a canned food drive for those affected by Hurricane Sandy, as well as accepted donations and put together care packages to send to troops serving in Afghanistan before Christmas.